kbmcconnell/PersonalPrivacyGuide/README.md

 - disable third party cookies
 - make your profiles private

+Avoid using "Sign in with Google/Facebook/etc" on websites - sign up with an email address instead.

 ## 🔸 Public Records
 Depending on your location and situation, you may request your public records be hidden from public-facing websites run by local, county, and state-wide entities.